tkhamez/neucore/doc/Install.md

 Only tested on Linux and once on macOS.

-Copy `backend/.env.dist` file to `backend/.env` and adjust values, the database password and user are both `neucore` the database host is `db`.
+Copy `backend/.env.dist` file to `backend/.env` and adjust values, the database password and user are both `neucore`, the database host is `db`.

 - Build the containers with `export UID && docker-compose build`